Sakyawira/Sakyawira/README.md

 [This](https://github.com/Sakyawira/Steering-Behaviours) project showcases my implementation of autonomous agents and their different steering behaviours.

 ### Cloth Simulation
-[This](https://github.com/Sakyawira/ClothPhysics) is a cloth simulation using Verlet integration in OpenGl and C++.
+[This](https://github.com/Sakyawira/ClothPhysics) is a cloth simulation using Verlet integration in OpenGL and C++.

 ## Data Science and Machine Learning